borisdayma/docs/docs/sweep.md

 Values | Meaning
 ------- | -------
-envelope | Use an envelope method for early termination/ Not Specified | Don't do early termination.
+hyperband | Use the hyperband method (https://arxiv.org/abs/1603.06560) envelope | Use an envelope method for early termination Not Specified | Don't do early termination.

 ### Parameters